-The academy received £20k of funding for catch-up premium in the year.
+In the prior year the academy received £20k of funding for catch-up premium .
 Costs incurred in respect of this funding totalled £20k in relation to additional staffing requirements as well as for cleaning and protective measures.
-No funding is carried forward as at 31st August 2021.
+No funding was carried forward into the current year.